m-nayeem/m-nayeem/README.md

 - 👋 Hi, I’m @m-nayeem
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in Python programming and Linux
 - 🌱 I’m currently learning python and Shell Scripting
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me mn.esvd@gmail.com